matiyas/LGiM_Mono/README.md

 # LGIM_Mono

 ## Introduction
 This is basic 3d engine.
 It allows loading multiple 3d models in .obj format.
 Loaded models can be freely rotated, scaled and moved on the surface.
-Engine also has camera which allows rotation and moving our point of view.
+Engine also allows rotation and moving our point of view.

 ## Technologies
 * C#